 We access each object through its unique identifier by simply calling it with the base URL and a

 Edges are "connections" to other related objects.
-For example, an ad account has a campaigns edge, meaning that we can request the ids of all campaigns located in the ad account.
-The opposite is true as well - any campaign has an ad account edge as well as adsets and ads edge.
+For example, an ad account has a campaigns edge, meaning we can request the ids of all campaigns in the ad account.
+The opposite is true as well - any campaign has an ad account edge and adsets and ads edge.
 In Facebook Marketing API, the edges are called with a

 / symbol, for example:

 Parameters define what data Facebook returns to you (when reading out data) or how and what attributes you are changing (when you create or update an existing object).
 For our purpose, these are the most important parameters when accessing the Facebook API:

 - limit: limits the number of objects pulled when requesting multiple items via an edge